robertorcosta/azure-docs.pt-br/articles/active-directory/identity-protection/howto-identity-protection-configure-notifications.md

 ![Email de resumo semanal](./media/howto-identity-protection-configure-notifications/400.png)

-Por padrão, os destinatários incluem todos os administradores globais.
+By default, recipients include all Global Admins.
 Os administradores globais também podem adicionar outros administradores globais, administradores de segurança, leitores de segurança como destinatários.

-### <a name="configure-weekly-digest-email"></a>Configurar email de resumo semanal
+### <a name="configure-weekly-digest-email"></a>Configure weekly digest email

-Como administrador, você pode alternar o envio de um email de resumo semanal ou desativá-lo e escolher os usuários atribuídos para receber o email.
+As an administrator, you can switch sending a weekly digest email on or off and choose the users assigned to receive the email.

-Configure o email de resumo semanal no **portal do Azure** em **Azure Active Directory** > **segurança** > **identidade Protection** > **resumo semanal**.
+Configure the weekly digest email in the **Azure portal** under **Azure Active Directory** > **Security** > **Identity Protection** > **Weekly digest**.

 ## <a name="see-also"></a>Consulte